Fostering low-carbon technology innovation and transfer: an in-depth study

 To mitigate climate change, developed countries need to shift from current technologies towards those that result in lower carbon emissions.
 Emerging economies and developing countries require strategies to ensure, first, that technologies that enable low-carbon industrialisation are available, and second, that their emerging middle class populations embrace low-carbon options both at home and in transportation.

 Although many technologies exist to address climate change, there is a lack research on their development and use.
 Much of existing research has been based on poor conceptualisations of technology, technology innovation and technology transfer processes, as well as restrictive notions of relevant policy issues.
 For instance, the diverse and varying internal drivers that shape technology policy in most countries are rarely taken into account.
 National and international firms compete for finance and market share; however, it remains a challenge to successfully integrate private sector actors and interests into government-led initiatives to advance the development and deployment of low-carbon technologies.

 At the national level, technology policy is a complex matter; internationally, there is also a need to improve prospects for enhancing technology development, transfer and collaboration through the analytic and policy agendas.
-Advancing these agendas will help refocus national and international instruments for climate mitigation technology – including the recently established UN Framework Convention on Climate Change (UNFCCC) Technology Mechanism and its Climate Technology Centre and Network, which is under development.
+Advancing these agendas will help refocus national and international instruments for climate mitigation technology – including the recently established UN Framework Convention on Climate Change (UNFCCC) Technology Mechanism and its Climate Technology Centre and Network.
 In addition to the UN process, the growing network of World Bank sponsored Climate Innovation Centres and regional and national policies form part of the global infrastructure to better address the technology challenge.

 Lead: Heleen de Coninck (Energy research Centre of the Netherlands)